bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | Combined PD/T2 map                                     | PDT2map   | Parametric   | In arbitrary units (a.u.).
 Combined PD/T2 maps are REQUIRED to use this suffix irrespective of the method they are related to.
 N/A                                                                                                                                                   |
 | RF transmit field map                                  | B1plusmap | Parametric   | In arbitrary units (a.u.).
 Radio frequency (RF) transmit field maps are REQUIRED to use this suffix irrespective of the method they are related to.
 For further details please see the fieldmap data section.                                                                        |

-Quantitative images can be obtained right off the scanner or by processing files belonging to a `grouped scan collection`.
+Quantitative maps can be obtained right off the scanner or by processing files belonging to a `grouped scan collection`.
 Regardless of the method they are obtained by, one of the `_suffix` entries listed in the table above is REQUIRED for a proper naming.
 For example: